ED: Special Education (EDSE)

 3 credits (3+0)

 Evidence-based strategies to individualize instruction for students with low incidence disabilities; the development and implementation of Individual Education Programs for students with intensive needs.
 Emphasizes functional academics and self-help skills.
+This course may be stacked with EDSE S412.
 Requires Internet access.

 EDSE S622 Curriculum and Strategies: High Incidence